 Identify Your Goals

 When it comes to special education software, there are many potential uses and benefits.
-Determine with your internal team what your students would most benefit from in terms of software.
+Work with your internal team to determine what your students would most benefit from in terms of software.
 Consider whether you’re in need of software that simplifies and centralizes IEPs, goals, and data collection.
 Or perhaps you’re seeking a solution to better assess your students' individualized needs.
-Whatever your school’s individual needs are, seek out software that is based on evidence-based practices to accelerate your students' learning paths.
+Whatever your school’s individual needs are, seek out software that is based on evidence-based practices to maintain compliance and accelerate your students' learning paths.

 Plan Effectively

 Timing is important to ensure all teams are onboarded and have thorough training on how to use the software.
-Purchasing software now or toward the end of the current school year is a perfect time.
-Your team can take time over the summer to get aligned with the new technology and be ready to go for the 2023-2024 school year.
+Now is the perfect time to purchase new software.
+Your team can take time over the summer to get aligned with the new technology and be ready to go for the 2024-2025 school year.
+Utilizing these funds now also ensures you won’t miss the deadline for obligating funds.

 Involve Stakeholders